- History of 8D methodology

 - Active and passive verification of cause (evaluation and testing of samples under various conditions).

-8D Pros
+8D pros

 Simplicity and flexibility – use in various situations.
 This means that methodology can be used upon solving of local problems of teams of specialists in the specific field and upon solution of complex issues of multi-disciplinary teams where solution of problem exceeds competences of one department.